 5. Technology enhances your productivity.

 There are many productivity apps that can help seniors stay organized and productive.
-For instance, Evernote is a productivity app that works as an amazing file cabinet.
+For instance, evernote is a productivity app that works as an amazing file cabinet.
 It helps keep mental clutter at bay since it organizes everything for you.

-Many seniors are unfamiliar with all the technology, internet, apps and gadgets.
+Many seniors are unfamiliar with all the technology, internet, apps, and gadgets.
 Everything can be learned.
 In fact, there are some sites that help seniors learn basic computer internet skills.
-SeniorNet also offers computer classes and helps with technology gadgets and all things connected with the internet.
+SeniorNet also offers computer classes and helps with technology gadgets and all things connected to the internet.
 Seniors can also continue their education online by taking online classes from architecture and design to engineering and website design – all this can be accomplished in your own home.

 Technology is here not to ruin our lives nor to make our lives more complicated.
 In fact, it’s the other way around.
 Technology can help us become more informed so we can make better, sound decisions.
 Seniors must embrace it.
 Keeping up with tech is fun and easy.
 Just get started!